CHN-beta/ovito/doc/manual/installation.rst

     Double-click the downloaded :file:`.dmg` disk image file to open it, agree to the program license, and drag the :program:`Ovito` application bundle into your :file:`Applications` folder.
     Then start OVITO by double-clicking the application bundle.

+.. _installation.remote:

-Running OVITO on remote machines
+Running on remote machines
 ================================

 Note that the OVITO desktop application cannot be run through an SSH connection using X11 forwarding mode, because the software requires direct